cncf/toc/PRINCIPLES.md

 1. There is no “one true stack”, cloud native applications cover many different use cases with different needs.
 Many architectures are reasonable: from 12-factor to microservice, to stateful or data-intensive, to others.
 And there are many scales from one node to many, from low to high latency, etc. So “one size does not fit all”.

 _Principles:_
 1. No kingmakers.
-The TOC picks projects with a real chance of achieving widespread use, and it does not pick a winner in each category.
 Similar or competitive projects are not excluded for reasons of overlap.
-1. No one stack.
-The TOC does not pick a “winning stack” - i.e., vertically integrated set of projects as a solution for multiple application problems.
-Instead by encouraging interop, we hope that a range of patterns & “stacks” will emerge.
+1. No single stack.
+Encourage interoperability for the emergence of a variety of stacks and patterns to serve the community and adopters..

+The TOC picks projects with a real chance of achieving widespread use, and it does not pick a winner in each category.
 Via the “no kingmakers” principle and “what is a project”, the CNCF may support several projects which show how a ‘stack’ is a solution to certain use cases.
 For example, some stacks might use a container orchestrator.
 Other stacks might show how to integrate monitoring with other “observability” technologies, for cloud native apps regardless of their orchestration model.

+The TOC does not pick a “winning stack” - i.e., vertically integrated set of projects as a solution for multiple application problems.
 This means that the CNCF is not promoting a single, monolithic stack of technologies.

 CNCF projects may have dependencies on other open source projects that comply with the [CNCF IP policy](https://github.com/cncf/foundation/blob/master/allowed-third-party-license-policy.md), which may be outside the CNCF.
 Widely-used dependencies are preferred; pluggable dependencies fit well with our principles but are not essential.  _Examples: Kubernetes' dependency on etcd, which was not a CNCF project at the time Kubernetes was brought into the CNCF; CNI, which enables pluggable networking dependencies._